AlexanderAhlquist/AlexanderAhlquist.github.io/readme.md

-Hello!
+This project was made as an assignment for the coding fellowship, Per Scholas.

-This project was made for the coding fellowship, Per Scholas.
+You can view the live site at AlexanderAhlquist.github.io

 It was a project to demonstrate competency using HTML, CSS, and Javascript without any back-end connectivity.
 The website is very simple, and based on the concept of my final project, which is a website which comics creators can go to in order to help them create comics.